n2uns/Audrino_Mqtt/POLYGLOT_CONFIG.md

 	 - `mqtt_port` - defaults to 1883, the example in the thread uses 1884
 	 - `mqtt_user` - username for the MQTT broker
 	 - `mqtt_password` - MQTT user's password
-	 - `mqtt_topic` - You will need to put a topics to listen to, for example: 'mydevice'
+	 - `mqtt_topic` - You will need to put the name you gave your device, for example: 'mydevice'